 9. City Council Public hearing

 The City Council will hold a noticed and televised public hearing and approve, approve with conditions, or deny the rezoning application.
-SDB will notify the public once again along with a signed affidavit stating this was done correctly.
-The case manager will present the application, CPD recommendation, and recommendations from the Planning Board and and Use, Transportation & Infrastructure Committee.
+The homeowner will notify the public once again along with a signed affidavit stating this was done correctly.
+The case manager will present the application, CPD recommendation, and recommendations from the Planning Board and Use, Transportation & Infrastructure Committee.
 The customer must attend the public hearing.
 If the customer would like to speak on their application, they must sign up with the clerk at the hearing.
 The applicant will get two minutes to speak.
 City Council will vote to approve, approve with conditions, or deny the application.

 10. Next Steps